dman-coders/admin_actions/README.md

  node (entity) edit forms.
 In some cases, if using a custom admin theme, this may need to be placed manually using block management UI.
+ /admin/structure/block/manage/views/admin_actions-admin_block/configure

+When enabled, a few example core actions (sticky,promote) are already on the utility to show it working.
+ You probably won't want them, so it's OK to remove them and add your own.

 # Adding actions

 You are expected to edit the view yourself at /admin/structure/views/view/admin_actions
  Under 'Fields', select 'Bulk operations: Content (Content)' and select from the available actions.
 More actions can become available from other modules that implement hook_action_info()
 Local actions can also be configured at /admin/config/system/actions